julelang/manual/src/comptime/comptime-evaluation.md

 > **aka Comptime Variables**

-The value of the runtime variables can change (with mutability), then they can be updated with a different value to match the data type.
+The value of the runtime variables can change (with mutability), and then they can be updated with a different value to match the data type.
 Since comptime variables are constant, takes a constant expressions and never change again.
 Constant expressions do not exist as a variable in memory at runtime.
 Constant expressions used are copied exactly where they are used.
 Constant expressions are all evaluated at comptime.

 You can store and use any comptime expression with constant variables.
 Your compiler allows you to use these expressions as if they were variables until the compilation process finishes.

-Constant variables are declared with the `const` keyword and they should be initialized when declared even with type annotated.
+Constant variables are declared with the `const` keyword, and they should be initialized when declared, even with type annotations.

 For example:
 ```jule